jrparente/jrparente/README.md

 ### Work & collaboration

+I’m interested in partnering with businesses to architect **growth-focused digital products and automated operational systems**.

-I’m open to **consulting, developer roles, or long-term collaborations**, especially with teams that value autonomy, transparency, and building things that last.
+I’m open to consulting, developer roles, or long-term collaborations, especially on projects where technical decisions directly support scale, clarity, and day-to-day operations.

 📍 Based in Portugal
 🌍 Working internationally